 So why do you post it?

 It’s to prove to you that I train and coach to the same philosophy, it’s a check so you can see what I do and how I do it.
-Also, if you are cheap, it will give you an idea of what foundational athletic training should look like.

 Fitness can be both very complex and simple.
-The basics of conditioning are simple, force your body to adapt by putting it through something it feels it needs to adapt to or risk perishing.
+The basics of strength and conditioning are simple, force your body to adapt by putting it through something it feels it needs to adapt to or risk perishing.
 But, the body also adapts to the very specific threat at hand and can adapt in different ways to accomplish the same goal.
 Is it doing an emergency repair (scar tissue), or growing muscle to make the task easier?

 Are you getting more efficient at the task, or are you getting stronger?